josephthomas08/PyBer_Analysis./README.md

 ### Pyber summary based on fares for three city type

-As far as costs are concerned we see that riders in rural cities pay an average of 10$ more for pyber rides compared to urban city type.
-The mean fare per ride in Rural setup is $35 per ride, while the average fre per ride in Urban setup is 25$.
-Suburba see a mean fare of 31 $ per ride.
+As far as costs are concerned, we see that riders in rural cities pay an average of 10$ more for pyber rides than the urban city type.
+The mean fare per ride in Rural setup is $35 per ride, while the average fare per ride in Urban setup is 25$.
+Suburban see a mean fare of 31 $ per ride.

-The drivers enjoy a better rate uin rural setup with a avaerage of 55$ per ride but the drawback being lesser rides in the setup.
+The drivers enjoy a better rate in the rural setup with an average of 55$ per ride but the drawback being fewer rides.

 ### Total Fare by city type